10 Best LGBTQ+ Movies on Amazon Prime Right Now

 With Jonathan Gordon, Jason Ralph, and Haaz Sleiman leading the cast, ‘Those People’ is a romantic drama film that focuses on Charlie, a young, gay artist who is caught between a rock and a hard place when he develops romantic feelings not just for his best friend but also an older foreign concert pianist named Tim.

 The complexities of love have been explored exquisitely in the film, and it makes sense that ‘Those People’ has multiple accolades to its name, including winning the Audience Award for Best First US Dramatic Feature at the Outfest Film Festival in 2015.
-Hence, this is one film which we feel should be on everyone’s list.
+Hence, this is one film that we feel should be on everyone’s list.

 6. Daddy (2015)